Policy and Procedure Name:

 Disease policy and procedure for additional information.

-It is the policy of BWC to attempt to obtain certification or rejection
+is the policy of BWC to attempt to obtain certification or rejection of the

-When the claim is certified, the employer has only acknowledged that the
+the claim is certified, the employer has only acknowledged that the IW’s

 b.
 An